fritzable/food-run-client/README.md

 1.  [x]   Delete your repository at any time or start over.
 1.  [x]   Rely on refreshing the page for any functionality.
 1.  [ ]   Have any user-facing bugs.
-    - [ ] Display non-functional buttons, nor buttons that do not successfully complete a task.
+    - [x] Display non-functional buttons, nor buttons that do not successfully complete a task.
-    - [ ] Show actions at inappropriate times (example:  change password form when a user is not signed in).
+    - [x] Show actions at inappropriate times (example:  change password form when a user is not signed in).
-    - [ ] Forms not clearing at appropriate times (example: sign up form not clearing after success).
+    - [x] Forms not clearing at appropriate times (example: sign up form not clearing after success).
 1.  [x]   Use alerts for anything.
-1.  [ ]   Display errors or warnings in the console.
+1.  [x]   Display errors or warnings in the console.
-1.  [ ]   Display debugging messages in the console.
+1.  [x]   Display debugging messages in the console. -->